NeST: Neuron Selective Tuning for LLM Safety: Preliminaries

-Large Language Models (LLMs) are typically implemented as deep transformer architectures trained to model the conditional distribution of text.
-Given an input sequence, token representations are progressively refined through a stack of transformer blocks, each composed of a self-attention module ($\mathrm{Attn}(\cdot)$) followed by a position-wise feed-forward network ($\mathrm{FNN}(\cdot)$).
-At each layer $\ell$, this process produces a hidden representation ($h_\ell$) for each token, capturing contextual information aggregated from the sequence via self-attention and transformed by the feed-forward sublayer~\cite{vaswani2017attention}.
-While self-attention enables contextual information exchange across tokens, the feed-forward sublayers account for a substantial fraction of model parameters and play a critical role in shaping token-level transformations.
+Large language models are commonly implemented as decoder-only transformer architectures trained to model the conditional distribution of text.
+Given an input sequence, token representations are refined through a stack of transformer blocks.
+Each block applies self-attention followed by a position-wise feed-forward network (FFN), with residual connections around both components.
+Let $h_\ell \in \mathbb{R}^{d}$ denote the hidden representation at layer $\ell$.
+Abstracting away layer normalization for clarity, one transformer block updates the representation as: